What is the Cosa Nostradamus?

-For the moment, there are the six Retriever novels, four PSI books, the above-mentioned short stories, and two novellas featuring Danny Hendrickson, the half-faun PI.
+For the moment, there are the six Retriever novels, four PSI books, the above-mentioned short stories, and the novellas featuring Danny Hendrickson, the half-faun PI.
 Any more will come out of my Patreon, so if you want more, that’s where you go to support ’em.

 Do the characters from one series cross over into the other?

 Quite often, actually.
 When you run in the same magic-circles….

 Not really – they’re all very much their own people – but I’ve decided that I’d love to have Anna Belknap play Wren.
 And, apparently, Timothy Hutton was the type-model for Danny (I had to have this pointed out to me, but they were absolutely right.
 Hah!
 Well-played, lizard brain.)

 I can’t find print editions of the novels!

 Yeah, that’s due to Harlequin being bought by Harper, and Harper pretty much dropping the entire Luna imprint.
 I’m in the proces of bringing back the ebook editions, but there may not be enough demand to justify print. :-(

 There are!.
 You can download them directly from the publisher (bookviewcafe.com for the Sylvan Investigations novellas), or your preferred ebook retailer There are audio versions available via Audible.

 How do you feel about fanfiction?

 I think that fanfiction is a wonderful thing, an expression of affection on the part of the fan-writer.
 I also think that anyone writing Cosa Nostradamus fan fiction should never show it to me, for various technical and legal reasons I have no control over (talk to the lawyers, who can’t seem to agree on what qualifies ‘defense of copyright.’).
 Fan ART, on the other hand – show me!